 Market valuations

 More useful to buyers and sellers.
 Unlike a bank valuation, a market valuation is designed to help you decide how much to buy or sell a property for by comparing it to other, similar property sales.
-The bank valuation, on the other hand, will help you work out how much you can borrow.

 Bank valuations

 Lower than market valuations.
 The bank is estimating the price it would get for the property if it were sold in the event the buyer can't make repayments.
-Unlike a private seller, the bank is motivated by the urgency of selling a property to recoup its potential losses.
+Unlike a private seller, the bank is motivated by the urgency of selling a property to recoup its losses.

 Selling costs.
 The lender also has to factor in selling costs, such as real estate commission, advertising, legal fees and other expenses related to the sale of a property.

 More useful to the bank.
 A bank valuation isn't as useful for a buyer and the lender may not even choose to share the valuation with you – it is completely at its discretion.
-Knowing the bank's valuation can be useful to help you understand how much equity you have in an existing property.

 What is a bank valuation used for?

 The bank does not always tell the borrower what the final valuation is.
 Bank valuations are done in order to work out the amount of money that you can responsibly pay back.
-The bank will sometimes use a number less than the home's market value and this is used for internal data to guide the lender and not necessarily to hide anything from the borrower.

 However, there are a few avenues of redress:

-Dispute the original valuation: You can dispute the valuer's original findings by providing evidence of sales of similar homes in the area.
+Dispute the original valuation.
+You can dispute the valuer's original findings by providing evidence of sales of similar homes in the area.
 A warning, however: many valuers are unlikely to change their original valuation.

-Cover the shortfall from somewhere else: If a new valuation fails to resolve the problem, you might have to look elsewhere to secure funds to cover the shortfall, whether it's borrowing from a family member or securing a personal loan.
+Cover the shortfall from somewhere else.
+If a new valuation fails to resolve the problem, you might have to look elsewhere to secure funds to cover the shortfall, whether it's borrowing from a family member or securing a personal loan.

 Don heads to an auction and is the winning bidder for a 2-bedroom unit, with a bid of $750,000.
 He pays a 20% deposit of $150,000, along with stamp duty fees.
 He is pre-approved for finance at 80% LVR.